2022-23

 Please read with/to your child every night, this is imperative for both their letter/sound recognition to strengthen, thus improving their overall reading and also their writing!

-Spring Term First Half
+Summer Term Second Half

 Phonics - Read, Write Inc